All Episodes

 They're down to protesting Max Mayfield.

-Now there's we're not only covering up what went on in Haditha, we're now covering up the fact that there is a global warming link to intense hurricanes and some concerned citizens gonna be protesting all day today and all day tomorrow outside Noah's headquarters and in outside Washington in order to raise consciousness about this.
+Now we're not only covering up what went on in Haditha, we're now covering up the fact that there is a global warming link to intense hurricanes and some concerned citizens going to be protesting all day today and all day tomorrow outside NOAA's headquarters outside Washington in order to raise consciousness about this.

 There are a lot of people in this country with way too much time on their hands.